-This is an announcement regarding the Issue Tracker used for the Piwik project.
+This is an announcement regarding the Issue Tracker used for the software projects within the growing Piwik ecosystem.
 We are excited to announce that Piwik has migrated from Trac to now using Github issues for managing our issues!

 More than 5,400 tickets and 20,000+ comments from 1,000+ users were migrated to Github.
 Read on for more information.

 Where do I find Piwik Issue Tracker?